NVIDIA/NVFlare/docs/programming_guide/fl_clients/3rd_party_integration.rst

 Note that the specified listening_port of a site must be accessible to the trainer of the site.

-Step Two - Setup for adhoc direct connection between FL Client and Trainer
+Step Two - Setup for Adhoc Direct Connection between FL Client and Trainer
 --------------------------------------------------------------------------

 FL client and the trainer can always talk to each other via the server, but it could be slow, especially if the server is located far away.
-The enable adhoc direct connections between the FL client and the Trainer, configure the comm_config.json on the client site as follows:
+The enable adhoc direct connections between the FL client and the trainer, configure the comm_config.json on the client site as follows:

 .. code-block:: json